GeekBrucy/technology/README.md

-This repo is used to record useful knowledge for database
+Record useful Tips for programing